Melbourne Bucket List: What to Eat, See and Do on Your First (or Fifth) Visit

 Melbourne Museum

-Okay, it’s likely you are hungry by now, so let’s go find some of Melbourne’s infamous eats!
+Okay, it’s likely you are hungry by now, so let’s go find some of Melbourne’s famous eats!

 Queen Victoria Market